hectordev4/userBorrowBookFront/docs/userBorrowBookFront-v0.9.md

 ##### 6. Update Context with `AppServicesContext`

 Replace the existing `BookServiceContext` with a new context that uses the combined `Services` object.
-Create `appServicesContext.js`:
+Create `appServicesContext.jsx`:

 ```javascript
 import React, { createContext, useContext } from 'react';